lsst/obs_base/doc/lsst.obs.base/creating-an-obs-package.rst

 How to create a new LSST obs package
 ####################################

-These instructions describe how to create a package that allows the LSST Data Management Science Pipeline to read raw data from a telescope and instrument using the gen3 middleware and ingest it into an LSST repository.
+These instructions describe how to create a package that allows the LSST Science Pipelines to read raw data from a telescope and instrument using the gen3 middleware and ingest it into an LSST repository.
+"Ingestion" is the process of reading raw files, interpreting their metadata, and formatting the data in a way the :py:mod:`Data Butler <lsst.daf.butler>` can read.

-The LSST Data Butler provides a unified structure for storing and accessing camera data; the process described in this document defines the interface between the Data Butler and the raw files, so that users do not have to know any details about a particular instrument.
+This guide describes how to create an interface between the :py:mod:`Data Butler <lsst.daf.butler>` and your raw files, so that users do not have to know any details about a particular instrument.
 These instructions are necessary, but not sufficient: camera geometry, config overrides for tasks, and defects and other curated calibration are other necessary components not described here.
+You will have successfully made an obs package when an :ref:`ingestion test <testing>` passes.
+This demonstrates that the butler can read data ingested from your instrument.

 The instructions here assume that you are writing for the `ExampleCam` camera, with the new package called `obs_example`.